portasynthinca3/boss/README.md

 $ make qemu
 ```

 Currently, the OS does not display anything on the screen.
-Refer to serial
+Instead, refer to
-output that relayed to the terminal instead.
+serial output that's relayed to the terminal.

 ### No, I wanna run it on bare hardware
 Please don't.
 Run `make` and make a FAT32 disk image from `boot/esp` yourself.